 How recently have you done a height safety audit?
 With the summer months now upon us, air conditioning units and other roof top equipment may require maintenance checks, meaning personnel will need to access your roof tops.
 Are they doing so efficiency, effectively and most importantly as safely as possible?
-If you need a bit more assistance to determine if your working at heights practices are up to standard, why not conduct our 3 minute Height Safety Health Check?
+If you need a bit more assistance to determine if your working at heights practices are up to standard, why not conduct our 3 minute Height Safety Risk Calculator?

 Overlooking training can be an all too familiar occurrence when you are busy and stretched to the max.
 Whether it be training for work at heights, instruction in the use of machinery or other practical information to assist workers performing their duties safely, now is not the time to omit giving your workers the appropriate training.

 Often with increased workloads and shorter deadlines, workers may be tempted to take shortcuts to get the job done quicker.
 Failing to follow the normal safety practices and excluding vital steps towards ensuring the correct way of performing tasks can lead to serious incidents occurring.